PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Whether you plan to travel to the lake, Europe or across Canada, learn how to budget for your next vacation.

 When you plan and book a vacation, you probably factor only the three big expenses into your travel budget: transportation (airfare/car rental), accommodations (hotel or vacation home), and sightseeing (attractions and entertainment).
-And if you’re really on the ball, you may factor life insurance into the equation too.
+And if you’re really on the ball, you may factor life insurance for you and life insurance for your spouse into the equation too.

 But if you’ve ever looked at your credit card statement after returning from a trip, you know that vacations tend to eat up much more money than you expect them to.
 Why?
 Because there are many smaller vacation expenses that most people don’t anticipate in advance.
 Here’s what you should remember to budget for when you plan your next vacation: